Hrishavvv/EvilFM/README.md

 git clone https://github.com/Hrishavvv/EvilFM.git
 ```

-Open the evil.py file and change the required things in the code (as mentioned above for Windows)
+*Open the evil.py file and change the required things in the code (as mentioned above for Windows)*

+``Run this after you have updated the code``
 ```bash
 cd EvilFM
 pip install -r requirements.txt